 Now let’s say you found a few good things to do in Italy and want to start narrowing your search down.
 Now you know you want to visit Venice in Italy.
 So you’ll start searching for things to do in Venice.
 Again, you’ll see that there are lots of articles written on this topic and you got your answer on the first page, again.

 This is how many search for this term:

 As a new travel blogger, I would not attempt to rank high on this term either.

 From blogger perspective

 You saw that the person searching for those terms likely got their answers on Google.
-This means that will will most likely not come across your post on either search terms because your competitors already answered with great content.
+This means that will most likely not come across your post on either search term because your competitors already answered with great content.

 Now you see that there might only be 390 people searching for this per month, but the competition score is 25 (the lower the better), which means you have great potential in answering those 390 people where the best cooking classes in Venice are.

 As a new blogger who wants to write about popular destinations, make sure you try and write about things that not many others are writing about.
 If you do this and answer the question in 600 words or more, Google will like you very much and place your article first.
 This is vital to good SEO for travel website and any blog or site alike.

 TIP: install Grammarly plugin.
 It’s important that you do not use grammar mistakes in your content and this browser plugin is literally my savior.